NHSDigital/validation-service-fhir-r4/README.md

   * The resource being validated is a message, and a matching message definition in the packages specifies which profile to use for a given resource type
   * A capability statement in the packages specifies which profile to use for a given resource type
 * The validator does not use a terminology server, so some code systems, including SNOMED, cannot be validated

+## How to update validator in EPS
+From repo root, run:
+- `make install`
+- `make build-latest`

+Commit and push changes to a branch.
+Get merged into master and reference new commit from EPS repo